Tax-Free Jobs Abroad

 “I'm trying to help my daughter and boyfriend... the experience upon arriving is horrid.
 They were literally driven 3 hours away from the airport and "dumped".
 The provided room and board are horrid.
 No mattress so they can't sleep!
 They have no phone, no contact numbers, there absolutely no English to be found.
 All I know it was through the internet they found this.
 Please help!
 Debbie”

-The recruiting season for 2014-2015 is well under way.
-Some schools have already filled their openings.
+The recruiting season for 2014-2015 is amost over.
+Most schools have already filled their openings.

-However, many schools are still hiring.
-Also, a good number of positions re-open in summer due to cancellations, expansion and other circumstances.
+However, some schools are still hiring.
+(Many last-minute positions are due to cancellations, expansion and other unforeseen circumstances.)
+Monitor the job ads and apply quickly!

 Yes, there are thousands of excellent openings all over the world but nobody is offering decent contracts by email.
 To land a job, you have to get involved in the recruitment process.